next-exp/sw-docs/docs/source/eutropia.rst

  * ``/PSF/PSFs``: Table containing all the **PSF**\ s generated.
 Columns: xr, yr, zr, x, y, z, factor, nevt.

-The columns xr, yr, and zr indicate the central value of the **PSF** bin.
+The columns xr, yr, and zr indicate the central value of the **PSF** bin in the relative coordinates.
 The columns x, y, and z indicate the central value of the overall sector in which the **PSF** is generated.
 The columns factor and nevt are the **PSF** value and the number of events used to generate that number.